 Scalloped Potatoes vs. Au Gratin Potatoes

 Every time I share a recipe that involves thinly sliced potatoes, cheese and/or breadcrumbs, there is always a debate on what to name them.

 Are they scalloped potatoes?
 Or should they be called au gratin potatoes?
 So what is the difference between the two popular potato dishes?

 Although there is not a simple answer, it basically comes down to two concepts.

 In food terms, gratin means ‘crispy baked top’.
 This can be achieved either through melted grated cheese, breadcrumbs, or a combination of both.

 On the other hand, scalloped potatoes are thinly sliced potatoes that have been drenched in a cream sauce and topped with breadcrumbs.

 Whether or not they contain cheese as part of the cream sauce is up to personal preference.
-That is exactly why you fill find cheese in this slow cooker scalloped potatoes recipe!
+That is exactly why you will find cheese in this slow cooker scalloped potatoes recipe!

 Whenever there is a chance to add cheese, I take full advantage of it!